 - Alert airport emergency services in cases of emergency.
 Firetrucks and other emergency personnel will be standing by to help assist disabled aircraft or passengers with medical emergencies.

-- Military or control tower experience or
+- Military or control tower experience OR

-- 3 years combined of education or work experience
+- 3 years of work experience OR

 Education & Training

 Regional employers often hire graduates of these programs.

 Aviation Degrees and Certificates

 Elsewhere in Michigan

 — Western Michigan University